jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 For example, think of computers.
 Before they could change the world, people needed to learn to type; which takes many frustrating hours.
 In fact, when stuffy Xerox execs (all males) saw the world's first personal computer in 1977—the Xerox Alto—they refused to try it out.
 The photocopier was the future of office work they said, and besides, "typing was women's work."
 Happily, many Alto engineers fled to Apple and helped invent the MacIntosh.
 The point is if everyone refused to learn to type, computers would be useless.
 Society only upgrades when individuals learn and integrate new tools into their lifestyles.

-So, what trick does Nature play on extras to reach for new tools when they would be risking Darth Blockbuster's, or in this case, Darth Photocopier's, ridicule, or wrath?
+So, what trick does Nature play on extras to reach for new tools when they would be risking Darth Blockbuster's, or in this case, Darth Photocopier's, ridicule or wrath?
 The answer is a force found within us all.

 Unlike evolution, the trick is not actually akin to magic.
-We, humans, understand we're dropping one tool and familiarizing ourselves with another, like when swapping out typewriters for personal computers.
+We, humans, understand we're dropping one tool and familiarizing ourselves with another; like when swapping out typewriters for personal computers.
 Yet there's still something wonderfully mystical about choosing to leave one's comfort zone to learn a new cyborgology.

-I call it majic; it's pronounced like magic, but spelled differently to note a critical difference: majic is the free choice of a regular person to proactively and intentionally evolve, even if they don't fully understand how they're upgrading civilization.
+It's so amazing I call it majic; it's pronounced like magic, but spelled differently to note a critical difference: majic is the free choice of a regular person to proactively and intentionally evolve, even if they don't fully understand how they're upgrading civilization.
 Majic encompasses our yearning to explore, to learn, to grow, to live to our fullest potential.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/BrokenElderlyFallowdeer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/brokenelderlyfallowdeer">via Gfycat</a></p>
-_This is truly majical._
+_This is truly majical.
+Like creating fire for the first time._

 We usually underappreciate how joyous it is to learn new tools.
 But every time we try, we're like a drowning desert fox wearing fins and goggles, yelling out, "I'm getting better!" as he fulfills his dream of learning to swim.
 Pushing our boundaries is what life is all about.
-It's majic that keeps us jumping back into the water and out of our comfort zone.
-It's the majical joy of overcoming obstacles, learning new skills, and starting over, that keeps us playing the game of civilization.
+It's majic that keeps us jumping back into the water and out of our foxholes.
+It's the majical joy of overcoming obstacles, learning new skills, and trying again, that keeps us playing the game of civilization.

-Techvolution is the ruling philosophy that encourages extras to "majically" bond with any tool they want so they can solve frontline problems as player gods.
-Yet what do we do when the Death Star says improving society is wrong?
+Techvolution is the ruling philosophy that encourages extras to majically bond with any tool they want so they can solve frontline problems as player gods.

+Yet what do we do when the antagonists say improving society is wrong?

 **Majic**: The natural inclination of a person to learn, use, and hold new tools to increase their natural abilities.
 Majic inspires people to become player gods who solve frontline problems and thereby help humanity win the game of civilization.
 A majician teaches other people new tools.

-![old philosophy in a new world](/img\sketches\darwins-finches.jpg) _Charles Darwin famous finches.
+![old philosophy in a new world](/img\sketches\darwins-finches.jpg) _[Charles Darwin famous finches](https://en.wikipedia.org/wiki/Darwin%27s_finches).
 These birds are adapted to eat one type of food like bugs, seeds, or nuts.
 After years of study, Darwin explained the differences using his theory of evolution (1859).
 Humanity mimics evolution by inventing and using new tools.
-Since we can drop and pick up tools, we can evolve so much faster than other lifeforms.
+Since we can drop and pick up tools, we can adapt so much faster than other lifeforms.
 It's majic that keeps us evolving._

 ===